ganochenkodg/qdrant-operator/README.md

 ![demo](resources/demo2.gif)

 Check the [demo-app](demo-app/README.md) folder to see a simple demo application that allows you to upload PDF documents to Qdrant and answer questions about the contents of the file.
+The demo application does not rely on paid APIs from well-known services (such as Google Vertex AI or OpenAI).

 ### 📖 Documentation